Klasmart-Engineering/microgateway-template/README.md

 As some of the configuration is centrally managed, the team has a number of **protected** files within the file tree _(that will be automatically synced with your repository)_.
 These protected files will automatically be overwritten in your repository, so please avoid editting them.

+## Helm

+The team has provided a base `values.yaml` file for you to customize specific to your microgateway.
+Please customize it as you need.
+You might also need to create mutliple versions of the file for different environments.
+If you have any requirements which the current template doesn't support, please feed this back to the API management team.

 ### Protected files

 | Path                                               | Description                                                                                          |